Skip to main content

 a blue bar chart with a red line running through to show where the benchmark is and which groups surpassed it

-In number charts, benchmark comparison appear as text below the primary metric, showing the difference between your performance and the benchmark.
+In number charts and gauge charts, benchmark comparisons appear as text below the primary metric, showing the difference between your performance and the benchmark.

 big number showing a metric, then under in small text, downward red arrow, and says how much you scored below the benchmark